AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 ------------

-This document will guide you through the creation of a sample application using the AviaryFeather Android library.
+This document will guide you through the creation of a sample application using the Aviary Android library (codename: Feather).

 <a name="prerequisites"></a>
-### Prerequisites
+### 1.1 Prerequisites

-Aviary Android SDK supports Android 2.2+ as [minSdkVersion](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html#min), but it must be compiled using Android 4.0 (API level 14) as target sdk.
+The Aviary Android SDK supports Android 2.2+ as the [minSdkVersion](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html#min), but it must be compiled using Android 4.0 (API level 14) as the target sdk.
-This means that your application must have selected "Android 4.0" in the "Project Build Target" eclipse panel.
+This means that your application must have "Android 4.0" selected in the "Project Build Target" Eclipse panel.

-I assume you already have the Android environment installed on your system and Eclipse with the required ADT plugin.
+This guide assumes that you already have the Android environment installed on your system and Eclipse with the required ADT plugin.
-See the Android documentation for [installing](http://developer.android.com/sdk/installing.html) and [Eclipse](http://developer.android.com/sdk/eclipse-adt.html) if you need instructions on how to setup the Android environment.
+See the Android documentation for [installing](http://developer.android.com/sdk/installing.html) and [Eclipse](http://developer.android.com/sdk/eclipse-adt.html) if you need instructions on how to set up the Android environment.

 You will also need an Aviary API key/secret pair to access the remote effect API.
 To sign up or learn more, please visit